Science-Media-Centre-NZ/covid-viz/README.md

 This page will outline the purpose of the website, provide a high-level overview of Covid-19 and link to each visualisation.

-The the moment there is very little here.
+Rhere is very little here for now.

+- Covid cases
 - [Clusters](clusters/)
+- Gender, place and ethnicity
-- Cases
+- Timeline
 - Moving in and out of alert levels
+- Genes and strains
+- Arrival from overseas